 Consider all time frames (hourly, day, week, month. etc.) when looking for trends.
 Do your users tend to visit during or after work hours?
 Do you have higher conversion rates on weekends?
 Is your email marketing strategy more successful on certain days of the week?

-Plan out your efforts if you have quantifiable data.
+Use Google Analytics eCommerce reports to plan out your efforts when there is quantifiable data.
 In this example below, traffic tends to spike around 9am - this could be useful in choosing when to launch a campaign, perform site maintenance, etc. to maximize or minimize its impact on users.

 2. Utilize Advanced Segments